ketvector/talk2file/README.md

 **5.2: RAG Quality**

+- experiment with different `chunk size` and `chunk overlap` values in the `document splitter`.
+- experiment with `similarity search threshold` instead of `top-k` for the `vector store retriver`.
+- try retrievers other than `VectorStore` like `ParentDocument` , `MultiVector`  or `MultiQuery`.
+- In the langchain implementation, also return `sources` or `citations` like the `openai-assistants` file search implementation does.

 **5.3: Benchmarking/Metrics**

+- Option 1: Create a test dataset and use a traditional metric like `ROGUE` or `BLEU` .
+(Too effort intensive ?)
+- Option 2: Use [RAGAS](https://docs.ragas.io/en/stable/) to evaluate retriver and llm. ( Seems faster )
+- Option 3: Something custom made ?
+[G-Eval](https://arxiv.org/abs/2303.16634)

 **5.4: Code Quality**
 - Resolve all the TODOs
 - Better error handling at some places